-Many students at the school level enjoy to create these cool models with great ideologies and interesting facts relating to chemistry, physics, biology, plants, earth, and many more.
-The below listed science working models gives you an idea to challenge whichever subject you go with.
+Many students at the school level enjoy creating these cool models with great ideologies and interesting facts relating to chemistry, physics, biology, plants, earth, and many more.

-The Scientific models or the working science models explains and even predicts about the behaviour of various systems and real world objects.
-These are widely used in various number of scientific disciplines such as physics, chemistry, biology up to the ecology as well as the Earth sciences.
+The CBSE Scientific models or the working CBSE Science models explain and even predict the behaviour of various systems and real-world objects.
+These are widely used in various scientific disciplines such as physics, chemistry, biology, ecology, as well as the Earth sciences.

-Some of the different types of working model of science are listed below-
+Some different types of working models of CBSE Science are listed below-

-You might have learnt about the greenhouse gases and its effect.
-Here is an experiment that shows you how the colors and the types of different surfaces affects the heat trapping capability of the greenhouse.
+You might have learnt about greenhouse gases and its effect.
+Here is an experiment that shows you how the colours and the types of different surfaces affect the heat-trapping capability of the greenhouse.

-Ultraviolet rays are as harmful to the human body as much for the environment.
+Ultraviolet rays are as harmful to the human body as much to the environment.
 Did you know that you can be protected from these harmful radiations?
-Yes, this science model gives you the idea of blocking these harmful UV light.
+Yes, this science model gives you the idea of blocking this harmful UV light.

-Periscopes are the instruments that were used to observe the things from an hidden position.
-These were used to see above the water from the submarines, with in all the directions from inner side of a tank.
+Periscopes are instruments that are used to observe things from a hidden position.
+These were used to see above the water from the submarines in all directions from the inner side of a tank.

-The giant structures like the bridges might be the most eye capturing structures.
-But have you ever wondered how these structures stand so strong.
+Giant structures like bridges might be the most eye-capturing structures.
+But have you ever wondered how these structures stand so strong?
 Here is an experiment that tells you about the shapes and the structure of bridges.

 For more information on CBSE exams, syllabus and notifications, stay tuned with BYJU’S. At BYJU’S, CBSE students are also provided with the latest sample papers, question papers, worksheets and other exam materials to help them learn in a better way.